 Put things in terms that will be familiar to your users.
 For example, you may need to explain things in a different way if your service is aimed at children.

-If you’re doing something that has an especially significant consequence for the user - or it’s something that the user might not expect to happen - don’t rely on them reading the privacy notice to find out about it.
+If you’re doing something that has an especially significant consequence for the user - or it’s something that the user might not expect to happen - do not rely on them reading the privacy notice to find out about it.

 For example, if you’re collecting information that’s going to be put on a public register, tell the user in the main flow of the service.